How to Detox The Body Without a Detox!

 Reduce use of plastics

 Research shows that BPA found in plastic storage products is a hormone disruptor, affecting oestrogen receptors, thyroid hormone receptors and others.
 BPS and BPF are increasingly used in place of BPA, but they are chemically very similar and their effects may be likewise very similar.
-Help your body help its own natural processes and grab some Nuzest Quick Vita Kick and Good Green Snack bars.
+Help your body help its own natural processes and grab some Nuzest Good Green Snack bars.

 - El-Desoky, G.E., et al., Improvement of mercuric chloride-induced testis injuries and sperm quality deteriorations by Spirulina platensis in rats.
 PLoS One, 2013.
 8(3): p. e59177.